 Even if borrowers have default judgments entered against them, it’s not necessarily the end of the road.
 If the judgment was entered while the service member was engaged in military service, he or she may be able to reopen the case.
 To do so, borrowers must show that the military service substantially affected their ability to defend against the judgment and that they have a valid defense to the claim.

 Foreclosure proceedings can be daunting, but there is relief for many borrowers – especially current and former military members.
-To learn more about foreclosure defense and how you might be able to defend against a claim, contact the skilled New York lawyers at Rubin & Licatesi, P.C. online or at 516-227-2662.
+To learn more about foreclosure defense and how you might be able to defend against a claim, contact the skilled New York lawyers at Licatesi Law Group, LLP online or at 516-227-2662.